renc-hj/CryptoMarket_Regime_Classifier/README.md

 *   Designed as a **research + foundational tool** for live trading systems.

 *   Future versions will connect directly into **Dazai** as a core regime intelligence component.
+# -----
+# Disclaimer

+This project is for research and educational purposes only.
+It does not constitute financial advice.